Duke Energy sued for 2014 coal ash spill environmental harm

 Government lawyers on Thursday sought to have Charlotte-based Duke Energy declared responsible for harming fish, birds, amphibians and the bottom of the Dan River.
 Lawyers say high levels of hazardous substances like arsenic and selenium poured into the river.

-Duke Energy spokesman Bill Norton said the company has already completed most of the conservation and recreation projects proposed by interested parties.
-He says the legal filing is a step in completing restoration.
+A settlement also filed with the court for public review indicates the restoration work is close to wrapping up.
+Duke Energy says three years of testing until 2017 found no long-term effects to the waterway.

-The company pleaded guilty to environmental crimes in 2015 and agreed to pay $102 million.
+The company pleaded guilty to environmental crimes in 2015 and paid $102 million.